RussellDash332/Legwork/src/backend/README.md

 1. RTSP stream can be found at a link similar to `rtsp://esp32cam-rtsp.local:554/mjpeg/1`, do save it well.

+1. If this is the first time configuring and there is a prompt to restart, restart the device from the camera directly and not from the website.

 ### (Optional) Stage 2: Testing with VLC media player
 After stage 1, users can use **VLC media player** to test whether the setup is working by doing these steps below.
 This stage is optional.